Nintendo Switch: My review

 Pro Controller

-The Pro Controller is more intended for use at home as soon as you use the switch on your own television.
-It looks quite similar to the XBOX and PS4 controllers.
-From my point of view, however, it was much more comfortable to hold than the ones just mentioned.
-You get the same range of buttons as with the Joy Cons.
+The Pro Controller is more for use at home, when you're using the Switch on your own TV.
+It looks very similar to the XBOX and PS4 controllers.
+In my opinion, however, it was much more comfortable to hold than the ones just mentioned.
+The buttons are the same as those on the Joy Cons.
 In addition to the ABXY buttons, there are four shoulder buttons, the directional arrows and two control sticks.
-I was able to reach all the keys just fine and they all always responded quickly and precisely.
+I could reach all of the buttons easily and they all responded quickly and accurately.

 I never had to charge the controller.
 But if that is the case, you can recharge it with a USB C cable that is included with the controller itself.
 Charging via a charging station, as is possible with the Dualshock controllers of the PS4, would definitely have been a great thing here.